 In short, creating a research poster isn’t just about showing your results—it’s about telling an engaging, understandable and impactful story.
 Whether preparing for a class presentation or an international conference, following these steps will help you create stand-out posters.

-📣 If you found this how-to guide helpful, please share it with your peers!
+If you found this guide helpful, please share it with your peers!

-🧠 Want more tips?
-Then, check out my other pedagogy articles on academic writing and study skills.
+Want more tips?
+Then, check out my other articles on academic writing and study skills.